 Platform simplification is one of Insignia Financial Group's strategic priorities and the key to unlocking benefits of scale and reducing risk for all stakeholders, by reducing complexity and cost to serve.
-A fundamental part of the platform simplification program is Evolve, a cross functional program of work focused on the delivery and expansion of a proprietary, client-centred and contemporary integrated platform.
-In December 2021, the Insignia Financial Group achieved an important milestone in simplifying its platform suite with the completion of Evolve21, whereby \$22.1 billion of funds under administration and 93,000 client accounts were migrated to the Evolve platform.
+A fundamental part of the platform simplification program is Evolve, a cross-functional program of work focused on the delivery and expansion of a proprietary, clientcentred and contemporary integrated platform.
+In December 2021, the Insignia Financial Group achieved an important milestone in simplifying its platform suite with the completion of Evolve21, whereby \$22.1b of FUA and 93,000 client accounts were migrated to the Evolve platform.

 The Evolve platform is well positioned to continue to adapt and support the changing needs of clients, advisers and employers, helping transform the wealth management industry.
-As at 30 June 2022, the Evolve platform administers over \$38.8 billion of client assets across 295,500 accounts and enables the ClientFirst service proposition to underpin adviser employer, member and investor offerings.
+As at 30 June 2022, the Evolve platform administers over \$38.8b of client assets across 295,500 accounts and enables the ClientFirst service proposition to underpin adviser employer, member and investor offerings.

-The next major phase of platform simplification focuses on the execution of Evolve23, which is expected to be completed in mid 2023, thereby reducing the number of platforms supporting the MLC business from 3 to 2.
+The next major phase of platform simplification focuses on the execution of Evolve23, which is expected to be completed in mid 2023, thereby reducing the number of platforms supporting the MLC business from three to two.